jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_format_set_pattern.rs - Demonstrates setting the cell pattern (with
   colors).

+* doc_format_set_quote_prefix.rs - Demonstrates setting the quote prefix
+  property for a format.

 * doc_format_set_reading_direction.rs - Demonstrates setting the text
   reading direction.
 This is useful when creating Arabic, Hebrew or other near or far eastern worksheets.